zonca/italianschoolsd-website/site/content/covid19.md

 	* Please signup for the free COVID-19 tests at San Diego Unified schools
 * **Tracing**:
 	* Quarantined at school -> skip Italian school
-	* No symptoms checklist to bring at the school, we currently plan to take temperature with touchless thermometer at the entrance

 ## Detailed guidelines